Skip to main content

 • Your chances of getting pregnant during perimenopause depend on many things including your age, your hormone levels, other conditions and whether you use fertility treatments.

-Perimenopause sometimes catches women by surprise.
+Perimenopause catches many women by surprise.
 It can start earlier than you expect and last for years.
 As your hormones and symptoms change, you might wonder about your fertility.
 Can you still get pregnant during menopause?
 The short answer is yes.
 But it’s more complicated than a simple yes or no. Read on to learn more about fertility during perimenopause, and what to know about your chances of getting pregnant during this time.

 What age does perimenopause start?

-But there’s a huge range of what’s normal.
-Some women will start perimenopause in their early 30s, while others won’t experience it until their 50s.
 For most women, perimenopause will last about 4 to 8 years.
-There are many other symptoms that can show up along with changes in your period frequency.
+It starts when your periods become less regular, and ends a year after your last period (the official beginning of menopause).
+But there are many other symptoms that can show up along with changes in your period frequency.
 You might have all of them or none of them.

 Common symptoms of perimenopause include:

-• Changes in your period: This can mean less frequent or more frequent periods, heavy bleeding or spotting.
+• Changes in your period: This can mean less frequent or more frequent periods, heavy bleeding, or spotting.

 • Hot flashes: This can be as simple as feeling a warm flush, or as strong as sweating through your clothes.
 About 75% of women will have hot flashes at some point during perimenopause.